 This way, the goals can be created and seen by every user.
 Nesting them in a goal tree makes it easier to understand which higher purpose a goal is contributing to.

 Individual goals could still be made public, which also increases transparency.
 Mandatory goal tag filters make it easier for everyone later on to find goals for a specific team or cycle.

 Set up Company level goals first:

-At C-Level you should agree on goals that apply for the whole company.
-Typically those would be yearly goals.
+At C-Level, you should agree on goals that apply to the whole company.
+Typically, those would be yearly goals.
 Examples for company goals may be:

 - Revenue Goals